Serhat Çakmak: Bayrampaşaspor

 On 2 February 2015 it was announced that Çakmak had signed a contract with TFF Second League side Bayrampaşaspor.
 He made his first appearance on 15 February 2015 in a 2–1 victory against Menemen Belediyespor.

 Later career

 Çakmak went back to his native Netherlands to play for Utrecht in the Eredivisie on Saturday 13 February 2016.

 In October 2019, Çakmak joined Dutch club SV Nootdorp.
 Six months later, in April 2020, it was announced that he would join Westlandia for the 2020–21 season.

-After two years at Westlandia, Çakmak moved to TAC '90 in the Sunday Eerste Klasse.
+After two years at Westlandia, Çakmak moved to TAC '90 in the Sunday Eerste Klasse and later played for BMT.
+He will join VUC from summer 2026.